Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/glare.rst

    Glare Node.

-The *Glare node* is used add lens flares, fog, glows around exposed parts of an image an much more.
+The *Glare node* is used add lens flares, fog, glows around exposed parts of an image and much more.

 Inputs